-The PMS policy only addresses the performance of the organizational and 57 managers.
+The PMS policy addresses the performance of the organizational and 56 managers (directors).
+The PMS has been cascaded to levels below section 56 managers and all officials have signed performance agreement.
 SDBIPs for 2025/26 was signed and submitted to COGHTA as per MSA 32 of 2000.
 Performance report has been submitted on quarterly bases, and Mid-year report 2025/26 was approved by 25th January each year and submitted to COGHSTA.
 The performance audit committee has been appointed by council and it is operational.